 “Yellow Page usage amongst people in their, say below 50, will drop to near zero over the next five years.” — Bill Gates

-Scientists have the technology to match parent to child using skin cells, commercial airlines have the ability to fly anywhere in the world within a few hours, and it’s now a “common occurrence” to harness the power of satellites orbiting earth to direct drivers to their destination through a GPS, but most importantly (for our purposes today) we have the internet.
+Scientists have the technology to match parent to a child using skin cells, commercial airlines have the ability to fly anywhere in the world within a few hours, and it’s now a “common occurrence” to harness the power of satellites orbiting the earth to direct drivers to their destination through a GPS, but most importantly (for our purposes today) we have the internet.

 We live in an age of unparalleled technological advancement and the internet is one of the crowning achievements of our time– allowing for unparalleled information transit– yet some still think that annually updated directories are here to stay.
 To put this into perspective, arguing that phone books will be viable in the next 10 years is equivalent to saying that people will revert back to horse and buggy travel as a means of transportation.